“Slick software, unique A.I. features, and a wonderful camera make the Pixel 3 irresistible.”

 Night Sight is an evolution of the HDR+ approach that stitches together even more shots to improve the already decent low light performance, combining frames to improve colors and pick out details that would usually be lost.
 It’s available as an update to the Google Camera app and it makes a big difference, and works with both the front-facing and main cameras.

-Cameras have come so far in the last couple of years and picking the best is very subjective.
-We have several more in-depth camera comparisons on the way, but these shots, taken with the Pixel 3 and the iPhone XS, show the difference in approach taken by Google and Apple.
+Cameras have come far in the last couple of years and picking the best is very subjective, but the Pixel 3 gets our vote.
+We have several in-depth camera comparisons, but these shots, taken with the Pixel 3 and the iPhone XS, show the difference in approach taken by Google and Apple.

 While we see a similar quality and high level of detail in all these shots, there are striking divergences.
 The Edinburgh Castle photo was taken on typically rainy, misty day and the Pixel 3 is much closer to how the scene looked in real life, but the bluish tinge introduced by the iPhone XS arguably makes the scene more attractive.